Ys Series - Digital Emelas: Spreading Awareness of Ys

 spread awareness of Ys?

 Buy the games.
 Play the games.
 Live the games.
 Tell your friends about Ys.
 They'll likely ask you similar questions that were answered on this page.
 Invite them to visit this website, DigitalEmelas.com, and tell the world how amazing Ys is.
-If you want see more, FOLLOW US ON TWITTER for all the trivia, art, giveaways, and endless content.
-Our Twitter is open for Direct Message.
-If you enjoyed what you read on this page, let us know!
+If you want see more, follow us on X / TWITTER for all the trivia, art, giveaways, and endless content.
+If you enjoyed what you read on this page, please let us know!

 Our Sponsors